 I suppose this isn’t a particularly practical benefit of using recipe cards, but that’s okay.
 For me at least, having a kitchen I find aesthetically pleasing helps motivate me to keep it clean, and having a recipe box I enjoy motivates me to keep filling it with healthy things.
 Plus, sometimes it’s just fun to have pretty things!

-You can download one of the recipe card designs I created as a freebie from me to you as a bonus for subscribing to my email newsletter, or you can purchase the whole bundle in my Etsy Shop!
+You can download one of the recipe card designs I created as a freebie, and you can purchase the whole bundle in my Etsy Shop!

 Enjoy this post?
 Be sure to subscribe by email!

 P.S.
 DISCLOSURE: This post may contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information.
 Thank you for your support :)